Texas Attorney General Ken Paxton expected to strike a deal in his securities fraud case

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-Prosecutors charged Paxton for convincing investors to put their money into a McKinney technology company called Servergy without registering and without telling them he was getting a cut.
+Prosecutors charged Paxton for convincing two friends to put their money into a McKinney technology company called Servergy without telling them he was getting paid from the company.
 One of the people Paxton was accused of defrauding was former state Rep. Byron Cook.

-Paxton was charged with two counts of securities fraud and one count of not being registered as an investment adviser.
-He pleaded not guilty.
-The two securities fraud counts carried a potential sentence of up to 99 years in prison.
+Cook and the estate of Joel Hochberg, who passed away last year in Florida, thanked the prosecutors in a statement form their lawyer.

 U.S. & World